Inspired Life Psychological Services

 (2) the psychological and developmental needs of the children

-(3) strategies to manage conflict and reduce the negative effects on children
+(3) conflict resolution to reduce the negative effects on children

 To further assist parents and children, PCs facilitate referrals to community providers when necessary and collaborate with other professionals who may already be involved with the family.
 Any decisions made by the PC are subject to the review of the court, which is an important safeguard to the process.